Moddable-OpenSource/moddable/documentation/tools/tools.md

 ```

 - `manifest`: the manifest file.
 Defaults to the `manifest.json` file in the current directory or in the parent directory of the current directory.
-- `-d`: to build a debug instrumented version.
+- `-d`: to build a debug instrumented version and launch the default debugger (usually xsbug)
+- `-dx`: to build a debug instrumented version and launch the xsbug debugger
+- `-dl`: to build a debug instrumented version and launch the xsbug-log debugger
+- `-dn`: to build a debug instrumented version and not launch any debugger
 - `-f format`: to select the screen pixel format: `gray16`, `gray256`, `rgb332`, `rgb565be` or `rgb565le`.
 Defaults to `rgb565le`.
 See [png2bmp](#png2bmp) for more detail.
 - `-i`: to build a release instrumented version.
-- `-l`: to log xsbug console output to the terminal rather than to xsbug (see note below).
+- `-l`: to log xsbug console output to the terminal rather than to xsbug (see note below). `-l` is deprecated in favor of `-dl`.
 - `-x`: overrides the default host and port (localhost:5002) debug builds use to connect to xsbug.
 - `-m`: to run `make` automatically, otherwise **mcconfig** just generates the make file.
 - `-o directory`: the output directory.
 Defaults to the `$MODDABLE/build` directory.